steelwheels/JSTerminal/README.md

 The *JSTerminal* is designed for *rapid application development*.

 This application has following features:
 * _JavaScriptable_: You can write the application by JavaScript or TypeScript.
-The [standard library](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Library.md) can be used by it.
+The [standard library](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Library.md) can be used.
 The JSTerminal does not support TypeScript, but it define the declaration file for TypeScript (`*.d.ts`) for builtin classes, functions and types.
 * _GUI Designable_:  You can implement GUI application by the [Amber Programming Language](https://github.com/steelwheels/Amber/blob/master/Document/amber-language.md).
 The language has simular syntax to JavaScript, but it is used to declare structure of the components such as GUI.
 The [component library](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Library.md) contains the list of components.
 The GUI component is layouted by [autolayout](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/index.html).
 It means the designer does not have to arrange the layouts for multi size screens.
 * _Database Access_: The built in library helps you to implement the application which requires database access.
 For more details, see [database access](./Documents/Database.md).
 * Debug: The `jsh` shell program also support it for writting shell script.
 For more details, see [jsh language manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-lang.md) and [jsh system manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-sys.md).
 You can use [console](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Class/Console.md) to dump the debug information.